-During installation of Windows® Internet Explorer® Administration Kit 8 (IEAK 8), you are asked to pick a role or version, based on your license agreement.
-This version determines what options are available for you to customize for your Internet Explorer 8 package, the steps you need to take to fully deploy that package, and how you can manage the browser after deployment.
+During installation of Internet Explorer Administration Kit 7 (IEAK 7), you are asked to pick a role or version, based on your license agreement.
+This version determines what options are available for you to customize for your Internet Explorer 7 package, the steps you need to take to fully deploy that package, and how you can manage the browser after deployment.
 The versions available are:

 Internet Service Provider (ISP).
-Choose this version if you are an ISP, and you want to use IEAK 8 to create a customized version of Internet Explorer and an Internet service sign-up package for your customers.
+Choose this version if you are an ISP and want to use IEAK 7 to create a customized version of Internet Explorer and an Internet service sign-up package for their customers.

-In IEAK 8, the Internet sign-up option is not available for the Windows Vista® operating system.
+In IEAK 7, the Internet sign-up option is not available for the Windows Vista operating system.

 Corporate Administrator.
-Choose this version if you are an administrator, and you want to create a customized version of Internet Explorer for your users.
+Choose this version if you are an administrator and want to create a customized version of Internet Explorer for your users.
 Also, choose this version to use IEAK Profile Manager to manage settings after your custom browser is deployed.

 Some features may not be available, depending on your license agreement.
 For more information, consult your contract.

 You can use all IEAK versions to customize portions of the Setup program for Internet Explorer:

 Customize the appearance of, and amount of user interaction with, the Setup program for Internet Explorer (Corporate version only).